 Rick Saunders, First Reliance’s president and CEO, is convinced the company will succeed due to a culture that places a high value on employees.

 “We’re big believers that associates come first, customers are second and shareholders are third,” Saunders said.
 “We believe engaged associates equal loyal customers.
-With those ...
+With those two working well, then the shareholder ...